 Community input for building better neighborhoods

-The City welcomes residents to take part in improving our neighborhoods and quality of life by voicing concerns and pinpointing priorities.
-The Community Services Department helps develop and implement neighborhood improvement programs including:
+The city welcomes residents to take part in improving our neighborhoods and quality of life by voicing concerns and pinpointing priorities.
+A sampling of efforts available throughout the community:

 - See - Click - Fix - A web tool that allows citizens to report non-emergency neighborhood issues